How to protect your joints in BJJ or Grappling without losing mobility?

 Very useful if you do a lot of no-gi or feel repeated pressure on the ground.

-✅ They absorb impact and reduce friction with the mat or with your partner's turns.
+✅ They absorb impact and reduce friction with the tatami or with the partner's turns.

 👉 Technical elbow pads – see at Tenace